 When you are ready to bake the cookies, preheat the oven to 400ºF (204ºC).
 Line a large baking sheet with parchment paper.
 Do not use silicone baking sheets.
 Set aside.

-Cut cookie logs into ½" rounds and bake 8-10 minutes or until edges are just turning golden brown.
+Using a very sharp or serrated (preferred) knife, cut cookie logs into ½" rounds, place no more than 6 on a baking sheet at a time, and bake cookies for 8-10 minutes or until edges are just turning golden brown.
 Reshape hot cookies using a round cookie cutter or the rim of a glass or mug to tuck in any wonky sides.
 Allow cookies to cool on the baking sheet for at least 5 minutes before transferring to a wire cooling rack to cool completely.
-Leftovers stay fresh covered tightly at room temperature up to 1 week.
-Logs may be frozen, wrapped tightly, up to 3 months.
-Thaw in refrigerator overnight and proceed with baking as directed.

 All nutritional values are approximate and provided to the reader as a courtesy.
 Changing ingredients and/or quantities will alter the estimated nutritional calculations.